Need someone to talk to your class about research resources?

 Generally, group instruction sessions are held in the library.
-The sessions usually start in SSHEL and migrate to a computer lab in the Main Library or Undergraduate Library.
+The sessions usually start in SSHEL and migrate to a computer lab in the Main Library or Funk ACES Library.
 If requested, arrangements can be made to meet in a departmental computer lab or the regular classroom.
 In special circumstances, other locations on campus may be secured.
 Note: All arrangements require reasonable advance notice.

 What is included in the group instruction session?

 Any or all of the following are included…